Trapezoidal Rule Calculator

 Step 4: Solve the function after adding values into a simplified form so that you get the solution of the trapezoidal rule function.

-With our trapezoidal rule calculator, automate the calculation process of definite integrals in closed regions using a straightforward formula, simplifying complex calculations by approximating the integral with trapezoids instead of subintervals.
+With our trapezoidal rule calculator, automate the calculation process of definite integrals in closed regions using a straightforward formula, and simplify complex calculations by approximating the integral with trapezoids instead of subintervals.

 Solved Example of Trapezoidal Rule: